manwar/perlweeklychallenge-club/challenge-281/atschneid/README.md

 I also wrote solutions in Julia and Racket this week.
 Task 1 was easy in each.
 For task 2, in Julia I used a 8 by 8 matrix for the board, becuaes it felt intuitive, but addressing each square seemed more complicated than it should have been.
 In Julia you can do something like `*(1, 2)` to return the values `1` and `2`, but you can't seem to do this with a variable.
 Like `v = (1, 2); *v` throws an error.
 Also the Julia version takes longer (anecdotally) to run than the Perl version.
 I'm sure there are some easy changes that would speed things up.

-As for Racket, well, ... it's done and it give the correct answer.
+As for Racket, well, ... it's done and it gives the correct answer.
 I used a library to get a queue data structure.
 For stacks, oh you want stacks?
 Racket can do stacks!
 But queues are a problem.
 I probably should have implemented my own using structs.
 Or, as i did in Julia, just use an array with a start index to simulate a queue.

 ## Conclusion

-That it for this week.
+That's it for this week.
 I did these challenges while on vacation.
 They helped to keep my brain from otherwise atrophying.

 Oh, also, thanks to Mohammad and the Perl Weekly Challenge committee for acknowledging me!
 Why do I do this?
 Surely not for the fame and notoriety, but those things help!
 Ha!